-This area of study examines processes of globalization, including the production and distribution of media, and its effect on individuals, communities, cultures and the environment.
+Processes of globalization - including the production and distribution of media - impact individuals, communities, cultures, and the environment.

 Research in this area examines the role of media as it crosses geographic, cultural, group and political borders.
 It explores the role of media in processes of globalization and processes of social change.

-Explore how differing forms of media production, from community-produced media to transnational media corporations, influence culture, conflict, and political power.
+How do differing forms of media production - from community-produced media to transnational media corporations - influence culture, conflict, and political power?
 How do they influence global human rights challenges such as food security, gender equality, peace and conflict, public health, social justice and environmental sustainability?
 How can communication and media engage local citizens to participate in social change, advocacy, social movements, empowerment and activism?
-Interpersonal communication is examined with regard to intercultural phenomena as well as intergroup conflict, negotiation and peacebuilding contexts.
+Interpersonal communication is examined with regard to intercultural phenomena as well as intergroup conflict, negotiation, and peacebuilding contexts.